nortikin/sverchok/docs/nodes/modifier_change/extrude_separate.rst

 - **Vertices**
 - **Edges**
 - **Polygons**
 - **Mask**.
 List of boolean or integer flags.
 Zero means do not process face with corresponding index.
 If this input is not connected, then by default all faces will be processed.
 - **Height**.
 Extrude factor.
 - **Scale**.
 Scaling factor.
+- **Matrix**.
+Transformation matrix.
+Default value is the identity matrix.

 Parameters
 ----------